 Dr. Ousmane Badiane, Distinguished Fellow of the African Association of Agricultural Economists, recipient of the Africa Food Prize in 2015 and member of the World Academy of Sciences, is the founder and Executive Chairperson of AKADEMIYA2063.
 He has over 30 years of experience, as academic and a practitioner, in international development.
 As the Director for Africa at the International Food Policy Research Institute, he was instrumental in developing and guiding the implementation of the Comprehensive Africa Agriculture Development Programme.

-As Lead Specialist for Food and Agricultural Policy at the World Bank, he served as advisor to the Vice President for Africa and originated projects with funding ranging from US$5 million to US$150 million.
+As Lead Specialist for Food and Agricultural Policy at the World Bank, he served as advisor to the Vice President for Africa.
 Between research and development finance, Dr. Badiane taught Economics of Development in Africa at Johns Hopkins University’s School of Advanced International Studies for many years.

 Dr. Badiane received PhD in agricultural economics from the University of Kiel in Germany.
 He is also recipient of a Doctorate Honoris Causa from the University of KwaZulu Natal.

 Mr. Nyirimana Joseph is currently Senior National Director of AKADEMIYA2063.
 He has more than 35 years of experience in the field of rural development project management.
 For over 11 years, Mr. Nyirimana worked at the African Development Bank (AfDB) as an Agricultural Specialist at the Rwanda Country Office.
 In this role, he contributed to the identification, appraisal and supervision of around ten projects in Rwanda and Burundi and regularly contributed to the reviews of agricultural sector policies and strategies in the two countries.